- SEE & DO

 - 14 minute walk from JR & Tokyo Metro Ogikubo Station

 Ring in the New Year at Chudoji Temple

 Chudoji Temple is registered as a Cultural Asset of Suginami Ward.
-During World War Ⅱ, the temple’s bell, weighing 450 kilograms (about one half ton), was confiscated by the Government.
-But after that the bell tower, also serving as the gate of the temple, became so light that it wobbled on windy days, so the temple decided to hang a concrete block as a weight instead of the bell.
+During World War Ⅱ, the temple’s bell, weighing 450 kilograms (about one half ton), was confiscated by the Government to be melted down for ammunition or supplies.
+After that the bell tower, also serving as the gate of the temple, became so light that it wobbled on very windy days, so the temple decided to hang a concrete block as a weight instead of the bell.
 After the war, a new bell was contributed to Chudoji Temple from another temple.
 The bell you see today is this contributed one.
 The concrete block is still preserved in the compound as a memento.